Santa Clara de Asís - Brief History

 Brief History of San Buenaventura

-It was on Easter Sunday, March 31, 1782, that Father Serra founded the mission, San Buenaventura, which proved to be the last he established personally.
-The Spanish King had changed his position again, claiming that a few white settlers were …
+On Easter Sunday, March 31, 1782, Father Serra founded Mission San Buenaventura, the last California mission he established in person.
+The Spanish King had changed his position again, claiming that a few white settlers were of greater value than any …

 Full Article